 The main advantage here is ownership; you hold the title to the asset and can withdraw it to a private bitcoin wallet for safekeeping.
 However, this comes with the responsibility of security.
 If you lose your private keys or the exchange is hacked, your funds can be lost forever.
 This method is best for those who want to "buy low and sell high" over a period of months or years.

 For beginners, regulated platforms like Coinbase and Robinhood offer the safest entry point with simple interfaces, while active investors often prefer Binance, Bybit, or KuCoin because they offer lower transaction fees and a wider range of altcoins.
+Our opening a crypto account guide walks through the sign-up, verification, and funding steps.

 Crypto CFD Brokers (Speculating on Price)